RinasSam/CSM_Notes/Health/W2/Micronutrients.md

 | **Night Blindness** | Can't see at night (nfs) | Little Vitamin A |

+## Minerals:

+Minerals are micronutrients that do not need to be digested to be acquired (unlike Vitamins).
+They are divided into the following:
+- **Trace Elements** (such as Iron, Copper, Chromium, Selenium, Zinc, and Iodine)
+- **Raw Materials** (such as Calcium, Phosphorus, Magnesium)
+- **Electrolytes** (such as Sodium, Potassium, and Chloride) Lack of minerals causes massiver skill issues (Iron - Anemia, Calcium - Osteoporosis, Iodine - Hyper and Hypothyroidism)

-## Massive Chart of Vitamins, Sources, Functions, and Deficiency Symptoms:
+## Massive Chart of Vitamins, Minerals, Sources, Functions, and Deficiency Symptoms:

 ![ea_sports](https://i.pinimg.com/originals/dc/16/45/dc1645e42864886a48ce00a70e26588a.png)

 ## Notes: